-(a) Payments of \$1,000 or more.-All persons, in whatever capacity acting, including lessees or mortgagors of real or personal property, fiduciaries, and employers, making payment to another person, of interest, rent, salaries, wages, premiums, annuities, compensations, remunerations, emoluments, or other fixed or determinable gains, profits, and income (other than payments described in section 148(a) or 140), of \$1,000 or more in any taxable year, or, in the case of such payments made by the United States, the officers or employees of the United States having information as to such payments and required to make returns in regard thereto by the regulations hereinafter provided for, shall render a true and accurate return to the Commissioner, under such regulations and in such form and manner and to such extent as may be prescribed by him with the approval of the Secretary, setting forth the amount of such gains, profits, and income, and the name and address of the recipient of such payment.

-(b) Returns regardless of amount of payment.-Such returns may be required, regardless of amounts, (1) in the case of payments of interest upon bonds, mortgages, deeds of trust, or other similar obligations of corporations, and (2) in the case of collections of items (not payable in the United States) of interest upon the bonds of foreign countries and interest upon the bonds of and dividends from foreign corporations by persons undertaking as a matter of business or for profit the collection of foreign payments of such interest or dividends by means of coupons, checks, or bills of exchange.

-(c) Recipient to furnish name and address.-When necessary to make effective the provisions of this section the name and address of the recipient of income shall be furnished upon demand of the person paying the income.

-(d) Obligations of United States.-The provisions of this section shall not apply to the payment of interest on obligations of the United States,
+- (a) Payments of \$1,000 or more.-All persons, in whatever capacity acting, including lessees or mortgagors of real or personal property, fiduciaries, and employers, making payment to another person, of interest, rent, salaries, wages, premiums, annuities, compensations, remunerations, emoluments, or other fixed or determinable gains, profits, and income (other than payments described in section 148(a) or 149), of \$1,000 or more in any taxable year, or, in the case of such payments made by the United States, the officers or employees of the United States having information as to such payments and required to make returns in regard thereto by the regulations hereinafter provided for. shall render a true and accurate return to the Commissioner, under such regulations and in such form and manner and to such extent as may be prescribed by him with the approval of the Secretary, setting forth the amount of such gains, profits, and income, and the name and address of the recipient of such payment. - (b) Returns regardless of amount of payment.-Such returns may be required, regardless of amounts, (1) in the case of payments of interest upon bonds, mortgages, deeds of trust, or other similar obligations of corporations, and (2) in the case of collections of items (not payable in the United States) of interest upon the bonds of foreign countries and interest upon the bonds of and dividends from foreign corporations by persons undertaking as a matter of business or for profit the collection of foreign payments of such interest or dividends by means of coupons, checks, or bills of exchange. - (c) Recipient to furnish name and address.-When necessary to make effective the provisions of this section the name and address of the recipient of income shall be furnished upon demand of the person paying the income. - (d) Obligations of United States.-The provisions of this section shall not apply to the payment of interest on obligations of the United States.

-Arr.
+ART.
 147-1.
 Return of information as to payments of \$1,000.-All persons making payment to another person of fixed or determinable income of \$1,000 or more in any calendar year must render a return thereof to the Commissioner for such year on or before February 15 of the following year, except as specified in articles 147-3 to 147-5.
-The return shall be made in each case on Form 1099, accompanied by transmittal Form 1096 showing the number of returns filed.
+A return shall be made in each case on Form 1099, accompanied by transmittal Form 1096 showing the number of returns filed, except that the return with respect to distributions to beneficiaries of a trust or of an estate shall be made on Form 1041 in lieu of Forms 1099 and 1096.
 The street and number where the recipient of the payment lives should be stated, if possible.
 If no present address is available, the last known post-office address must be given.
 Although to make necessary a return of information the income must be fixed or determinable, it need not be annual or periodical.
 (See article 143-2.)